trolster/urcli/README.md

 #### Feedback Notifications

-You can get noktified about any new feedbacks from students by using the `--feedbacks` option with the `assign` command.
+You can get notified about any new feedbacks from students by using the `--feedbacks` option with the `assign` command.
 Ex: `urcli assign 145 --feedbacks`.

 #### PushBullet Notifications